Flavor of Love season 3: "Reindeer Games"

 The 13 ladies wake up and Flav calls a meeting.
 Everyone comes down, but Flav notices Myammee is not there.
 This is because she took her time in order to look nice.
 He sends someone to get her and she eventually comes down.
 Flav challenges them to make a restaurant for him.
 Team A consists of Grayvee, Ice, Thing 1, Thing 2, Bunz, Sinceer, and Seezinz.
 Team B consists of Rayna, Myammee, Hotlanta, Shy, Bee-Ex, and Prancer.
 Each team is given $1,000 to spend on decorations.
 Both teams then picked names out of hats in order to decide who would be manager, and Grayvee was drawn for Team A, while Rayna was chosen for Team B.

 Team A discusses the name and decides to name it after Flav's youngest son, Karma.
 Meanwhile, Ice & Grayvee (Team A) and Rayna & Shy (Team B) go to a fashion store to get some decorations.
 Shy sees a reindeer and realizes that they should take it, since she knows Flav loves reindeer.
-However, Rayna disagrees, saying that it is tacky and won't fit into the theme; She even says to the camera that she's the manager and nobody else's opinion counts.
-They don't take it, but the other team does.
+However, Rayna disagrees, saying that it is tacky and will not fit into the theme; She even says to the camera that she's the manager and nobody else's opinion counts.
+They do not take it, but the other team does.
 Shy says that she will knock Rayna out if they lose because of that.

 After they finish, Flav brings a food critic over and they visit their first restaurant, Karma's.
 They are greeted by the twins and sit down.
 Bunz comes in to deliver the food she cooked: chicken wings and gumbo.
 The critic notices the giant reindeer and Flav tells him that he loves it.
 After they're finished, they go to the second restaurant.
-Flav and the critic don't like Rayna's style of high-class as it doesn't suit Flav.
+Flav and the critic do not like Rayna's style of high-class as it does not suit Flav.
 The menus come and Flav is disappointed at his name being spelled "Flava", when that is not the right spelling.
 He is also disappointed with Myammee and Hotlanta, who he had discussed this with and they still had gotten it wrong.
 The food comes and the critic worries that he might be risking his health if he eats it.
 Prancer tries to cheer the mood up by rolling out in her Heely's and bringing cheesecake which she mentions they got from the Cheesecake Factory.